ardatan/graphql-toolkit/README.md

 #### `getImplementingTypes`

 This method accepts `GraphQLSchema` object and a name of a GraphQL interface, and returns an array of all the GraphQL types that are implementing the GraphQL `interface`.

+#### `extractResolversFromSchema`

+This methods accepts `GraphQLSchema` object, and returns a map with field resolver functions of all types inside the schema as in [`IResolvers` interface of `graphql-tools`.](https://www.apollographql.com/docs/graphql-tools/resolvers.html)

+#### `extractFieldResolversFromObjectType`

+This methods accepts `GraphQLObjectType` or `GraphQLInterfaceType` object, and returns a map with field resolvers of given type.